sylviacastroco/techdegree-portfolio-project/README.md

 # techdegree-portfolio-project
-Treehouse Front End Techdegree
+Treehouse Front End Techdegree <br>
-Project 1: Customize a web page to create a personal profile.
+Project 1: Customize a web page to create a personal profile. <br>
 This project uses HTML and CSS.